Okelm/okelm.github.io/content/blog/ramda/index.md

 ### Merging objects

 Imagine you have to update an object with some new properties.
-Like, let's say, you use Redux and you have pretty complex state object which stores various information about your app.
+Let's say you’re using Redux and you have a pretty complex state object which stores various information about your app.
 It looks like this:

 ![](./deepmerge.png)